AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 1. After you finish, select **Next**.

-1. On the `Community Members` page, add [Community Members](xref:community-community-roles#community-member), which are Members within your tenant that have read access to the community and its data.
+1. On the `Community Members` page, add [Community Members](xref:community-community-roles#community-member), which are members within your tenant that have read access to the community and its data.

   To add new Community Members, select **Add Members** > ![Add](../_icons/branded/plus.svg) for each user or group that you want to add.